 We have close links with several professional institutions.
 This, plus contact with local firms, ensures you’ll stay up to date with industry practice.
 You’ll also benefit from site visits and talks by professional experts.
 The opportunity to do a work placement will let you apply your skills in a real working environment.

-Our three year degree course is recognised by the Royal Institution of Chartered Surveyors (RICS).
+Our three-year degree is recognised by the Royal Institution of Chartered Surveyors (RICS).

 Skilled building surveying graduates are in demand, especially when they have experience of a variety of construction environments.
 When you graduate, you’ll have a wide choice of interesting careers, advising your clients on the potential and future use of their buildings.